superchordate/hcslim/README.md

 });
 ```

-To build this chart in a R Shiny app with hcslim in your [app.R file](https://shiny.rstudio.com/tutorial/written-tutorial/lesson1/):
+To build this chart in a R Shiny app with hcslim, here is your `app.R`:

 ```R
 require(shiny)